Twin Pregnancy Complications: What to Look Out For

 Twin to Twin Transfusion Syndrome (TTTS)

 Twins, who share a placenta, can develop Twin to Twin Transfusion Syndrome.
 It’s rare and only happens to identical twins.
-This is because the babies need to share a placenta in order to be at risk of TTTS.
+This is because babies need to share a placenta in order to be at risk of TTTS.
 All fraternal twins have their own placenta.
 Read about how twins are formed.
 As a result of sharing a single placenta, the blood supplies can become connected, so that the twins share blood circulation.
 The blood can be transferred disproportionately from one twin (the donor) to the other (the recipient).
 The donor, as a result, has decreased blood volume which leads to a slower than normal growth.
 The donor produces less urine than normal leading to a lower than normal level of amniotic fluid.
 In turn, the recipient twin becomes overloaded with blood.
 This excess blood puts a strain on this twins heart to the point that he or she may develop heart failure.
 It also makes the recipient twin produce more urine than normal, leading to a higher than normal level of amniotic fluid.
 This can cause premature labour due to extra pressure on the cervix.
 The mortality rate for severe TTTS is high if left untreated.
 Read about TTTS and the possibilities of treatment.
+Mothers with TTTS may experience rapid growth of the womb, a uterus that measures large for dates, abdominal pain, tightness, contractions, sudden increase in body weight as well as swellings in hands and legs.

 Twin Anemia Polycythemia Sequence (TAPS)